po1sigala/live/02-Lesson-Plans/Part-Time/20-Week_React/README.md

 ## Heads-Up

 You will introduce students to the GraphQL Playground.
-For more information on using GraphQL Playground, please refer to the [Apollo Docs on GraphQL Playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/).
+If you are new to the GraphQL and the GraphQL Playground, please refer to the [Apollo Docs on GraphQL Playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/).

 ## Helpful Links